 Note: The lower the value, the less stress people feel about money.

-- Decline in optimism: In January 2023, consumers’ optimism about whether their finances will improve in the next six months is about 5% lower than it was last year.
+- Slight increase in optimism: In May 2023, consumers’ optimism about whether their finances will improve in the next six months is only slightly higher (+0.8%) than it was last year.

 How will your finances look 6 months from now?